What is a Counselling Psychologist?

 Where do Counselling Psychologists work?

-One of the benefits of becoming a counselling psychologist is the variety of work settings you can work in.
+One of the benefits of becoming a counselling psychologist is the variety of settings you can work in.
 Although almost half of all counselling psychologists are employed in clinical roles such as health and social care, many can also be found in industry, education and academic bodies.
 They can also practice privately and act as consultants to other agencies and organisations.
 In summary, there is a huge demand for qualified counselling psychologists!
 Listed below is a range of potential employers:

 - NHS/Health Services